Bramber Brooks Nature Reserve

 Important Information - Environment Agency Work at Bramber Brooks

-Please be aware that the Environment Agency will soon be starting work on site to construct a series of wetland ponds.
-This work will improve both the wetland habitat and the raised walkways, which will help facilitate public access all year-round.
+This work will improve both the wetland habitat and create raised walkways, which will help facilitate public access all year-round.

 Find out more about what the project and read the Frequently Asked Questions.